erayak/CommandLineHtmlMinify/README.md

 ```

 ### USE
-1) Place the files you want to minify into the 'AddMinifyHtmlFile` folder.
+1) Place the files you want to minify into the `AddMinifyHtmlFile` folder.
 2) Follow installation steps.